dialogue-host/requirements/README.md

 - **Format** : Standard structure of *content* data, metadata, presentation material (miniature, description, etc.) and available *interactions*.
 This might cover things like articles, posts, long form videos, short vertical videos, live streaming, songs, podcasts, books, comments, playlists, chats, etc.
 - **Authz** : Piece of data describing which *entities* get to access and/or *interact* in specific ways with a given piece of *content*.
 All *content* that is not public is encrypted. *Entities* that have reading rights on the content are the only ones to receive the decryption key and all editions made by non authorized *entities* are simply ignored. *Authz* stands for authorization and must not be mixed with *authn* that stands for authentication instead.
 - **Ownership** : Every piece of *content* is owned by an *entity* which is the only one able to modify its *authz*. *Content* is *owned* by its initial emitter but can be transferred to a different *entity*.
 The *content* will be stored and kept online by the *owner*'s own *devices* and the *owner*'s *friends devices*.
 In the context of an *org*, its *owned content* gets stored on its own *servers* and/or on its *members devices*.
 - **Signature** : Cryptographic signature ensuring the authenticity of the piece of data.
 Every *content* and *interaction* have to be signed.
-Different kinds of [group signatures](https://en.wikipedia.org/wiki/Group_signature) mey be used in the case of *org* signatures.
+Different kinds of [group signatures](https://en.wikipedia.org/wiki/Group_signature) may be used in the case of *org* signatures.
 - **Pinning** : A *person* might decide to *pin content* they do not *own* on one or more of its *devices*.
 Those *devices* will then store the *content* and keep it available online. *Pinned* data isn't stored on *friends devices*.

 Interfaces :